 City Ride connects passengers to all destinations throughout the City of Citrus Heights including shopping centers, restaurants, movie theaters, community centers, parks, schools and medical facilities from 7 a.m. to 7 p.m., Monday through Friday.
 The service is open to the general public, and regular SacRT Basic and Discount fares apply.

 Hours of Operation

 City Ride operates anywhere for any purpose within the boundaries of the city of Citrus Heights from 7 a.m. to 7 p.m., Monday through Friday.
-There are also transfer points, where you can connect to RT and other transit service providers.
+There are also transfer points, where you can connect to SacRT and other transit service providers.

 City Ride seats 12 to 14 passengers with space for two wheelchairs, and are equipped with wheelchair lifts and securements, and bike racks.

 Service Area Map

 The service does not operate on the following observed holidays: New Year's Day, Martin Luther King Jr. Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.

 Reservations are required by calling (916) 556-0258 no earlier than one business day (between 7 a.m. and 7 p.m.) in advance.
 When you call, the reservationist will attempt to find a trip time that is as close to your requested time as possible.
 Once the trip is scheduled, you will be given a block of time in which the bus will arrive.

 You will need to be ready and waiting for the bus at or near the curb, and visible to the shuttle operator.
 The operator is not able to leave the bus to knock on the door or call to remind you.
 Just like regular bus service at a bus stop, if you are not visible and waiting when the shuttle arrives, the shuttle will proceed on its route.
 If you miss the pick-up, it is considered a "no-show".
 Repeated no-shows may result in your service being suspended or eligibility terminated.